 Users now have the ability to can scan an online resource for potential Indicators, query ThreatConnect for information about scan results, and import Indicators and Group Indicators directly into ThreatConnect from a supported web browser.

-The ThreatConnect Browser Extension can scan various online resources for potential Indicators, including static and dynamic webpages, social media platforms, Google Docs files, email messages, and even ThreatConnect itself.
+The ThreatConnect Browser Extension can scan various online resources for potential Indicators, including static and dynamic webpages, social media platforms, email messages, and even ThreatConnect itself.

 - Instantaneously access the insight of ThreatConnect at their fingertips, directly from the web browser they’re working from – fewer clicks means less frustration and quicker results.